 Signs are posted at the entry requiring all persons to check in with front desk.
-All doors, with the exception of the front door and doors to and from portables, will remain locked at all times.
+All doors will remain locked at all times except during recess/lunch in which the green doors to the bathroom will open for students.

 Depending on the nature of the emergency, parents will pick up students at front desk or remote command center (field, Big Gym, the North Tahoe Events Center) or North Tahoe High School